-6 Techniques for Better Posture
+6 Great Techniques for Better Posture

 What influences the position of your spine?

 When you tilt your head down to send a message or check email and social media it causes your spine to slouch and your body to lean forward.
-Did you know that this is one of the reasons people suffer from neck pain?
+Did you know that this is one of the main reasons people suffer from neck pain?

-How can you achieve better posture?
+What techniques can you do to achieve better posture?